FLAME GPU 2

 To see the available command line arguments use the

-options, for either C++ or python models.I.e. for a
+-hor--helpoptions, for either C++ or python models.I.e. for a

 If wishing to run examples within Visual Studio it is necessary to right click the desired example in the Solution Explorer and select

-is selected, the main debugging menus can be used to initiate execution.
-To configure command line argument for execution within Visual Studio, right click the desired example in the Solution Explorer and selectProperties
+Debug > Start New Instance.
+Alternatively, ifSet as StartUp Projectis selected, the main debugging menus can be used to initiate execution.
+To configure command line argument for execution within Visual Studio, right click the desired example in the Solution Explorer and selectProperties, in this dialog selectDebuggingin the left hand menu to display the entry field forcommand arguments.
+Note, it may be necessary to change the configuration as the properties dialog may be targeting a different configuration to the current build configuration.Environment Variables

 Several environmental variables are used or required by FLAME GPU 2.